Stochastic Generalized Porous Media Equations over $\sigma$-finite Measure Spaces with Non-Continuous Diffusivity Function: Funding

-The first author acknowledges the financial support of the DFG through CRC 1283.
-The second author acknowledges the National Natural Science Foundation of China (NSFC) (No.11901285), China Scholarship Council (CSC) (No.202008320239), the financial support of BGTS, CRC 701 and CRC 1283.
-The third author acknowledges the NSFC (No.11931004, No.11771187).
+Michael R\"ockner is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through CRC 1283.
+Weina Wu is supported by the National Natural Science Foundation of China (NSFC) (No.11901285), China Scholarship Council (CSC) (No.202008320239) and DFG through CRC 1283.
+Yingchao Xie is supported by the NSFC (No.11931004, No.11771187).